Updated November 30, 2017

 - CREDIT LIMIT (amount of credit, as this helps me figure out how many credit cards to have open to achieve my desired debt-to-credit ratio)

-- NOTES (for keeping track of miscellaneous details such as when on-line account and preauthorized payment are set up, status of supplementary cards, waiting period for a subsequent sign-up bonus)
+- NOTES (for keeping track of miscellaneous details such as when an on-line account and preauthorized payments are set up, status of supplementary cards, churning period for a subsequent sign-up bonus)

-While interest rates are critical, I don’t bother recording them because my credit card balances are paid in full each month using preauthorized payment systems.
+While interest rates are critical, there’s no point in recording them because I use preauthorized payment systems.
 I work from the premise that if I can’t pay off the balance in full each month, I shouldn’t be using credit cards.
 Paying interest in the neighbourhood of 20% or more makes no sense, and besides, it undermines any and all travel benefits.

 12. Tap into referral bonuses

 American Express offers handsome referral bonuses to existing cardholders for referring family and friends to apply for AMEX cards.
 The applicant needs to use a referral link and in some cases s/he receives a higher sign-up bonus for doing so.
 While AMEX has reduced the number and scope of its referral bonuses, several exist at the present time.
 A referral bonus is usually awarded at the point of approval, and the sign-up bonus is awarded once the minimum spend is met.

 With more than one person in a household (or a family unit or group of friends), it’s possible to outline a plan with a timeline listing dates to refer, apply for and cancel cards to maximize sign-up and referral bonuses.
 It’s also possible to self-refer from and for cards within the same points stream (e.g., Aeroplan miles, Air Miles or Membership Rewards).
 A program of referral bonuses can be amended or cancelled at any time so the time is ripe to capitalize on this earning opportunity.

 13. Use credit cards for all expenses